sneha-2603/BUZZ/README.md

 - Playback Controls: Play, pause, skip, and adjust the volume of the music player.
 - Responsive Design: Enjoy a seamless experience on various devices.

+## Demo Link
+You can try the Awake Weather Web application by visiting the ( https://sneha-2603.github.io/BUZZ/)

 ## Installation

 Follow these steps to set up and run the Spotify Clone project locally: